motech/motech/docs/source/get_started/model_data/model_data.rst

 Tasks integration
 #################

-In the MDS there is a possibility to send CRUD events, which can be optionally enabled for a DDE by the **@org.motechproject.mds.annotations.CrudEvents** annotation.
+In MDS there is a possibility to send CRUD events after a Create/Update/Delete operation is completed, which can be optionally enabled through the UI or by the **@org.motechproject.mds.annotations.CrudEvents** annotation for DDE.
 It works only with the **@Entity** annotation.

-There is four options :
+The annotation has four options:

 +-----------------+---------------------------------------------------------------------------------------------------+
 |Option           |Description                                                                                        |